 90% Investment Standard

 Under normal circumstances, a QOF must hold 90% of its assets in Qualified Opportunity Zone Property on semi-annual testing dates or they will be penalized.
-The Qualified Opportunity Fund relief provided by Notice 2020-39 states that, due to the COVID-19 pandemic, a QOF’s failure to satisfy the 90-percent investment standard is due to reasonable cause and no penalty will be incurred, providing that either the last day of the first 6-month period of the QOF’s taxable year or the last day of the QOF’s taxable year falls between April 1, 2020 and December 31, 2020.
+The Qualified Opportunity Fund relief provided by Notice 2021-10 states that, due to the COVID-19 pandemic, a QOF’s failure to satisfy the 90-percent investment standard is due to reasonable cause and no penalty will be incurred, providing that either the last day of the first 6-month period of the QOF’s taxable year or the last day of the QOF’s taxable year falls between April 1, 2020 and on or before June 30, 2021.

 30-Month Substantial Improvement Period for Qualified Opportunity Funds

-In addition to the relief provided to Qualified Opportunity Funds and investors, Notice 2020-39 gives relief to QOZB in the form of extensions.
-It extends working capital safe harbor for Qualified Opportunity Zone Businesses by 24 months, provided the working capital assets were held before December 31, 2020.
+In addition to the relief provided to Qualified Opportunity Funds and investors, Notice 2021-10 gives relief to QOZB in the form of further extensions.
+QOZBs holding working capital with the intention of it being covered by the 31-month safe harbor before June 20, 2021 can now receive up to an additional 24 months in which to spend working capital on qualifying the property.
+The previous extension applied to working capital intended to be covered by the safe harbor before December 31, 2020.
 Additionally, it extends the reinvestment period for QOFs.
 Traditionally, if a Qualified Opportunity Fund sells Qualified Opportunity Zone property or receives a distribution for a QOZB, the QOF needs to reinvest the proceeds within 12 months.
-Under the revisions, if the QOF’s 12-month reinvestment period includes January 20, 2020, they will be given up to an additional 12-month period to reinvest.
+Under the revisions, if the QOF’s 12-month reinvestment period includes June 30, 2021, they will be given up to an additional 12-month period to reinvest.